AndroDevcd/Sharp/doc/ROADMAP.md

 - Allow for expression in first argument of for loop
 - Add asm volatile() argument to prevent optimzer from changing the source code
+- Limit naming of declirations such as fields named as methods or classes